Comprehensive Guide to Home Replumbing in Maryland’s Largest City

 Comparing Copper and Pex Pipes for Baltimore House Replumbing

-However, the price of copper can change significantly, which can have a big effect on the overall cost of plumbing in Baltimore.
+However, the price of copper can change significantly, which can greatly affect the overall cost of plumbing in Baltimore.
 On the other hand, PEX pipes are more popular now that they are flexible, simple to set up, and cheaper, which can save a lot of money on labor.

-In older Baltimore homes with hard water, PEX pipes often rust or get scale buildup.
+PEX pipes often rust or get scale buildup in older Baltimore homes with hard water.
 PEX pipes don’t do either of those things.
-PEX can also handle high and low temperatures, so it can be used in Baltimore’s wide range of weather conditions.
+PEX can also handle high and low temperatures, so that it can be used in Baltimore’s wide range of weather conditions.

 Though some homeowners may be concerned about how long PEX will last compared to copper, technological progress has made PEX a good, cost-effective alternative for plumbing homes in Baltimore’s tough real estate market.